digicatapult/sqnc-matchmaker-api/README.md

 Also process flows must be added to the chain with `npm run flows`.
 Process flows validate transactions that affect the chain.

-1. `MemberA` wants to create a `demandA`, which includes a parameters file to the parameters of the available demandB they have.
-The parameters file will be used by `Optimiser` when matching `demandA` with a `demandA`.
+1. `MemberA` wants to create a `demandA`, which includes a parameters file to the parameters of the available demandA they have.
+The parameters file will be used by `Optimiser` when matching `demandA` with a `demandB`.
 First `MemberA` must upload this parameters file to their local database with `POST /attachment`.
 2. They use the returned `id` for `parametersAttachmentId` in the request body to `POST /demandA`.
 At this point, the `demandA` only exists in the `MemberA` database.
 3. When `MemberA` is ready for the `demandA` to exist on chain they `POST demandA/{demandAId}/creation`. `MemberB` and `Optimiser` can now see the `demandA` if their node is running and connected.
 4. `MemberB` creates an `demandB` in a similar manner to creating a `demandA`.
 It includes a parameters file to describe the parameters of their demandB.